jannic/rp-microcontroller-rs/README.md

 The rest of this repository is licensed under the terms of both the [MIT license](LICENSE-MIT) and the [Apache License (Version 2.0)](LICENSE-APACHE), at your option.

+Parts of this code was copied from [rp-rs](https://github.com/rp-rs/), which is published under the same license.